radian628/11ty-desmos/example/src/index.md

 <!DOCTYPE html>

 Make sure to include the desmosSupport shortcode in any page that uses this plugin.
 You can put this in a template if a bunch of pages need it.
+Remember to include an API key!
+The API key below is the Development key, so don't use it in production unless you have permission!

 {% desmosSupport "dcb31709b452b1cf9dc26972add0fda6" %}